What springs to mind when you think of Bali?

-Location: Banjar village, turn-off about 10 km west of Lovina, then about 2 km south to Banjar.
+Location: Banjar village, turn-off about 10 km west of Lovina, then about 2 km south of Banjar.

 Main attractions: hot springs set in a mountainside jungle

 Munduk still retains its traditional village vibe.
-It's primarily comprised of local residents, their homes, several little shops and local eateries set on top of a steep ridge line.
-Sprinkled in between are various small hotels and guest houses catering to western visitors.
+It's primarily comprised of residents, their homes, several little shops, and local eateries set on top of a steep ridgeline.

 Location: Munduk is located about 15 up a winding mountain road from Seririt city on Bali's north coast.
 Seririt is about 10 km west of Lovina and 20 km west of Singaraja city.

 Main attractions: mountain scenery, cool air, hiking, waterfalls, terraced rice fields, Banyan tree

 Costs: budget rooms start from 100,000 rp ($11 US)